Generalized Anxiety Disorder

 As a result, reaching a diagnosis of generalized anxiety disorder can be time-consuming, especially if individuals initially seek help due to physical symptoms, perhaps even in an emergency room setting.
 However, through initial conversations and the necessary diagnostics, professionals can ultimately arrive at the correct diagnosis.

-Diagnostic Measures for Generalized Anxiety Disorder
+Diagnostic Measures for GAD

 The process of diagnosing an anxiety disorder begins with a thorough evaluation of the patient’s medical history, known as an anamnesis.
 The anamnesis gathers crucial information about the onset, nature, and severity of the anxiety symptoms.
 However, before a definitive diagnosis of an anxiety disorder can be made, the psychiatrist must rule out any underlying physical causes.
 These could include conditions affecting the lungs, cardiovascular system, or central nervous system.
 Additionally, the presence of other concurrent mental health problems must be assessed.